mendersoftware/mender-docs/02.Overview/13.Device-authentication/docs.md

 The [Device Authentication](https://github.com/mendersoftware/deviceauth?target=_blank)
-service, a part of the Mender server, implements Device authentication.
+service, a part of the Mender Server, implements Device authentication.

 This service exposes APIs for: